-Severe Mental Illness - Refers to the following mental disorders of a person of any age: schizophrenia, schizoaffective disorder, bipolar disorder (manic-depressive illness), major depressive disorders, panic disorder, obsessive-compulsive disorder, pervasive developmental disorder (PDD) or autism, anorexia nervosa, and bulimia nervosa.
+Severe mental illness - Refers to the following mental disorders of a person of any age: schizophrenia, schizoaffective disorder, bipolar disorder (manic-depressive illness), major depressive disorders, panic disorder, obsessive-compulsive disorder, pervasive developmental disorder (PDD) or autism, anorexia nervosa, and bulimia nervosa.

-Service Area - A geographical area designated by the plan within which a plan shall provide health care services (Alameda County).
+Service area - A geographical area designated by the plan within which a plan shall provide health care services (Alameda County).

-Skilled Nursing Facility - A facility that provides a level of inpatient nursing care that is not of the intensity required of a hospital.
+Skilled nursing facility (SNF) - A facility that provides a level of inpatient nursing care that is not of the intensity required of a hospital.

-Specialist Physician - A plan physician who provides services upon referral by a Primary Care Provider to members within the range of his or her designated specialty area of practice and who is specialty board certified or specialty board eligible in such specialty.
+Specialist physician - A plan physician who provides services upon referral by a primary care provider (PCP) to members within the range of their designated specialty area of practice and who is specialty board certified or specialty board eligible in such specialty.

 Subscriber - The person who is responsible for payment to a plan or whose employment or other status, except for family dependency, is the basis for eligibility for membership in the plan.
-(See also the definition for "Member".)
+(See also the definition for Member.)

-Terminated Provider - A plan provider whose contract to provide services to members is terminated or not renewed by the Health Plan.
-(See also the definition for "Plan Provider".)
+Terminated provider - A plan provider whose contract to provide services to members is terminated or not renewed by the Alliance.
+(See also the definition for Plan provider.)

-Urgent Care - Services needed to prevent serious deterioration of a member's health resulting from unforeseen illness or injury for which treatment cannot be delayed.
+Urgent care - Services needed to prevent serious deterioration of a member's health resulting from unforeseen illness or injury for which treatment cannot be delayed.